 Christopher Beatty has substantial trial and appellate litigation experience in both state and federal courts.
-He has extensive experience in litigation involving finance, startups, “business divorces,” entertainment matters, antitrust, bankruptcy, trusts and estates, family disputes, employment, intellectual property, and other complex business matters.
+He has extensive experience in litigation involving finance, startups, “business divorces,” entertainment matters, insurance issues, antitrust, bankruptcy, trusts and estates, family disputes, employment, intellectual property, and other complex business matters.

 Representative Matters include: